andybalham/blog-source-code/blog-posts/serverless-azure-03-adding-api-management-chats.md

 Integrating Azure API Management with non-public Azure Functions enhances security and allows for the controlled exposure of your functions.
 Whether through network controls, authentication keys, Managed Identity, Private Link, or Self-Hosted Gateways, you can securely and efficiently manage the communication between API Management and Azure Functions.

 ---

+## Is it possible to add an access rule to an Azure Function that restricts access only from Azure?

+Yes, it is possible to restrict access to an Azure Function so that it's accessible only from within Azure services.
+This can be done by configuring network access restrictions in your Azure Function settings.
+However, it's important to note that "from Azure" can encompass a wide range of sources, including other Azure services, VMs hosted in Azure, or services running in Azure regions.
+Here's how you can approach this:

+### 1. Use Azure Service Tags in Network Access Restrictions

+Azure Service Tags represent a group of IP address prefixes from a given Azure service, which are used to help minimize complexity for security rule creation.
+You can leverage these in your network security rules:

+- **Navigate to Your Function App in the Azure Portal**: Go to the Azure Portal and find your Azure Function.

+- **Access Networking Features**: Go to the "Networking" section in your Function App settings.

+- **Configure Access Restrictions**: Add a new access rule and use the `AzureCloud` service tag.
+This tag encompasses the IP address ranges for most Azure services, effectively allowing access only from services hosted on Azure.

+### 2. Considerations for Using AzureCloud Service Tag

+- **Broad Access**: The `AzureCloud` service tag is quite broad and includes all of Azure's public IP addresses.
+It doesn't restrict access to only your Azure services but allows access from any Azure-hosted service, which can include Azure services used by others.

+- **Other Azure Services**: If your intention is to allow access only from specific Azure services (like Azure Logic Apps, Azure VMs, etc.), you might need a more granular approach.
+You can specify the IP addresses or ranges of those specific services or use relevant service tags if available.

+### 3. Additional Security Measures

+- **Function Keys**: Even with network restrictions, consider using function keys for an additional layer of security.

+- **Private Endpoints**: For stricter control, consider using Azure Functions with [private endpoints](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-private-endpoint).
+A private endpoint makes your function accessible only within a specific virtual network (VNet), further limiting access.

+- **Azure API Management (APIM)**: Expose your Azure Function through Azure API Management and apply access policies in APIM.
+You can then restrict direct access to the function.

+### Conclusion

+Restricting an Azure Function to be accessible only from Azure services can enhance security, especially when you want to limit exposure to the public internet.
+Using the `AzureCloud` service tag in network access restrictions is a straightforward way to achieve this, though it's broad and covers all of Azure.
+For more granular control, consider combining network restrictions with other security mechanisms like function keys, private endpoints, or Azure API Management.